 If the scheduled shift is shorter than 3 hours, employees must be paid for the length of the scheduled shift.
 Meaning that workers scheduled for 2 hours who are sent home after 1 hour are entitled to 2 hours of wages.

-Have more questions about minimum wage?
+Have more questions about the Manitoba minimum wage?
 Ask our HR experts today.

 Employer Line is here to help you understand Manitoba’s regulations around compensation.
 Whether it’s a question about contracts or minimum wage, we’re here to help your business.